ldmontibeller/hello-world/README.md

 # hello-world
-My own repository with my thoughts
+My own repository with my handy pieces of code

-Just for practice
+Just in case